 - make sure to keep it at the right setting, if necessary, take the temperature yourself with a thermometer in a glass of water and check that the reading is between 1ºC and 5ºC;

 - you have probably noticed the cooling coils at the back of your fridge – they attract dust, it builds up over time, reducing their effectiveness, and this makes the fridge have to work harder than ever;

 - you might want to get into the habit of using your vacuum cleaner on a regular basis to get rid of any such build-up of dust;

 - overloading glass shelves might cause them to break;

-- since spillages are the source of the kind of bad smells and odours your fridge might produce, be sure to mop them up and thoroughly clean after any such event;
+- since spillages are the source of the kind of bad smells and odors your fridge might produce, be sure to mop them up and thoroughly clean them after any such event;

-- the seals around the door attract dirt and mould – dirt and mould distorts the profile of the seal, making the fridge work less efficiently by letting the cold air to escape;
+- the seals around the door attract dirt and mold – dirt and mold distort the profile of the seal, making the fridge work less efficiently by letting the cold air escape;

 - regular cleaning helps to keep the all-important seals working properly;